zoe-lindqvist/zoe-lindqvist/README.md

-- 👋 I’m Zoe, a Computer & System Sciences at Stockholm University, Sweden
+- 👋 I’m Zoe, a Computer & Systems Sciences at Stockholm University, Sweden
 - 👀 I’m interested in frontend development, particularly in creating intuitive and visually appealing user interfaces.
 I enjoy turning complex problems into simple, beautiful designs.
 - 🌱 I’m currently attending a Full-Stack Web Development bootcamp, where I’m honing my skills in HTML, CSS, JavaScript, and React.
 - 📫 How to reach me: Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/zoe-lindqvist/